Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Amanda Cormier

-“These things happened to me in his office long ago were not short lived and uncomfortable moments, they were lifelong traumas that changed the way I walk in the world.”
+“These things happened to me in his office long ago were not short lived and uncomfortable moments.
+They were lifelong traumas that changed the way I walk in the world.”

 McKayla Maroney